coding-to-music/aws-s3-copy-instructions/README.md

-# Upload files and folder to S3 from Ubuntu 20.04 using AWS CLI 2
+# Upload files and folders to S3 Buckets from Ubuntu 20.04 using AWS CLI 2

 Jan 10, 2021